ivrtop770/IT-auth-py/README.md

-# fisrt you need to approve you server ip to access to this service.
+# first you need to approve you server ip to access to this service.
 ## plaese contact us.

 # To send a WhatsApp message